lsst-ts/observatory-ops-docs/Operational-Procedures/Scheduler/night-time-operations/index.rst

     Before resuming the ScriptQueue, make sure you corrected the condition that caused the Script to failure.

-One thing to keep an eye on, is if you start to experience a series of Script failures.
+One thing to keep an eye on is when the Scheduler starts to experience a series of Script failures.
 In some occasions it may happen that the parameters specified by the *scheduling algorithm* for the Scripts turn out to be invalid (like rotator out of range).
 This can happen for multiple reasons, the most common being a mis-configuratino of the *scheduling algorithm*.
 Debuging and fixing these issues will require :ref:`troubleshooting-the-scheduling-algorithm`.